La Madre Ridge East Base Circuit | La Madre Mountains Wilderness, Nevada

 This is the approximately 3-mile stretch along the East edge of the La Madre Ridgeline.
 Along this stretch the ridgeline is to your right and glimpses of the Las Vegas Valley to your left.
 The huge valley area on this stretch is its own pristine, beautiful world.
 It has a “Land That Time Forgot” feel.
 The East edge of the La Madre Ridgeline is a gradual, but steep slope with a number of access points to the summit and beyond.
 These access points will lead you eventually to East La Madre Peak.

 The road you are on will take you all the way through this stretch.
-In fact, you can see it winding through the Eastern valley all the way to the Southeastern Pass a couple miles distant.
+In fact, you can see it winding through the Eastern valley all the way to the Southeastern Pass a couple miles distant (see the first slide on this page, and the feature image).
 The road begins with an immediate sharp and rocky descent that will be one of the two biggest challenges of the day if you’re making the trip on a bike or in a 4WD vehicle.
 Once you’ve made that initial descent, the incline levels off and navigation is easy.
-Ahead you can see a few sharp peaks descending to the base of the La Madre Ridgeline.
+Ahead you can see a few sharp peaks descending to the base of the South side of the La Madre Ridgeline.
 They appear easy to climb from this, their North side.
 However, realize that the terrain on the South side of the La Madre Ridgeline is mostly a vertical drop!
 You’ll soon see.

 As you approach the South side of the beautiful valley, the road winds upward, fairly gently, to the La Madre Ridge Southeastern Pass.